CONSTRUCTION INJURIES & Workers Compensation CLaims

 Getting caught between objects or materials, such as heavy machinery, tools, and moving parts.
 These injuries can lead to amputation of a finger, toe, or limb as well as broken bones and fractures.

-Challenges Following a Construction Accident
+What are Challenges Following a Construction Accident?

 After an accident, construction workers often become stressed about their injuries but fail to seek help for fear of being stigmatized or because they don’t want to cause problems at work.
 However, those who choose not to file for workers’ compensation put themselves at risk for further injury as well as mental health issues including anxiety, depression, and even suicide, according to researchers at the Harvard School of Public Health.
 If you’ve been hurt on the job in a construction accident, it’s in your best interest to talk to a San Diego workers’ compensation attorney who can protect your rights and get you the benefits to which you are entitled.